biswalipiguguli2006-byte/event-management-website/README.md

 # event-management-website
-turning moments into memories with us
+turn moments into memories with us